surgiie/vault-cli/README.md

 ### Set New Item Content In Terminal Editor:

-If you do not pass the `--content` or `--content-file` flag, you will be prompted to set the content by opening a temporary file your configured terminal editor as you run the command.
+If you do not pass the `--content` or `--content-file` flag, you will be prompted to set the content by opening a temporary file a terminal editor (`terminal-editor` in your ~/.vault/config.yaml file) as you run the command.
 Once you close the terminal editor, the command will create the vault item.

 ### Storing Extra Data